FastFurios/Rest-in-Lease/README.md

 * Then continue with the steps in AWS Gateway, see below.

 ### AWS API Gateway
-* if none yet create a new API Gateway:
+* if none yet existent, create a new API Gateway:
   * protocol = http
   * Deploy / Stages: create a "Test" stage with Automatic Deployment disabled
   * Develop / Routes: set REST end-point path = /calc-profit, add GET route with an in Integration to a Lambda service, select the Lambda service "rest-in-lease-api-aws", set Payload Format Version to 2.0 and Grant API Gateway permission to invoke your Lambda function.
+  * CORS: Access-Control-Allow-Origin = * , Access-Control-Allow-Headers = * , Access-Control-Allow-Methods = *
+ * When new version of the Lambda function was deployed:
+   * Integrations: Manage Integrations: edit / save (to bind the newly deployed Lambda function to this API route) and deploy to stage "Test".